walterhiggins/ScriptCraft/docs/API-Reference.md

 #### Parameters

+ * callback - A function which is called whenever the [system.PluginEnableHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/system/PluginEnableHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.serverTick()

+#### Parameters

+ * callback - A function which is called whenever the [system.ServerTickHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/system/ServerTickHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.serverListPing()

+#### Parameters

+ * callback - A function which is called whenever the [system.ServerListPingHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/system/ServerListPingHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.serverShutdown()

+#### Parameters

- * callback - A function which is called whenever the [server.PluginEnableEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/server/PluginEnableEvent.html) is fired
+ * callback - A function which is called whenever the [system.ServerShutdownHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/system/ServerShutdownHook.html) is fired

  * priority - optional - see events.on() for more information.